 Ever since the invention of the internet to date, the devices used for connectivity have been upgraded many times.
 In other words, we have seen many generations of them exist over the years.

-Once such upgrade for the year 2019 can be seen in the form of Wi-Fi 6.
-If you have heard about it, but are unaware of its facts and features, then this write-up is a must read for you.
+One such upgrade can be seen in the form of Wi-Fi 6.
+If you have heard about it, but are unaware of its facts and features, then this write-up is a must-read for you.

 What is Wi-Fi 6?

 Like other devices or technology, Wi-Fi also needs to be upgraded in order to make it compatible and work seamlessly.
-Every new generation of Wi-Fi that is introduced is denoted with a series of number.
-For example, 802.11sc or in this case it can be called the Wi-Fi 5.
+Every new generation of Wi-Fi that is introduced is denoted with a series of numbers.
+For example, 802.11sc, or in this case it can be called the Wi-Fi 5.